Baconeo/COM1025-CW1/readme.txt

 member_6437280.mp3
 	Member 6437280 (Robbie Murray) audio file to be used with the audio tag on his page

+-external folder

 	-jQuery folder

 	jquery-3.1.1.min
 		jQuery to allow it to be used on the site.